iccugs/DoomEternalTrainer/README.md

 # DoomEternal-Trainer
 Doom Eternal C++ trainer and accompanying cheat engine table for the latest DLC (Ancient Gods Part 2 Update 6.66).
 <br>
 Currently updating hacks for latest patch.
-Currently only health and armor pointers work in the cheat engine table and the only working hacks in the c++ console trainer are the accompanying health and armor hacks updated in the sorce from the pointers found by cheat engine.
-If you want the updated executable, look in the debug folder.
+Currently only health and armor pointers, oxygen and rad suit, infinite ammo and chainsaw, and infinite sword work in the cheat engine table and the c++ console trainer.
+If you want the updated executable, look in the debug or release folders.
 <br>
 <br>
 The CT file is the cheat engine table that I made using a pointer address for the health and armor values and some AutoAssembly scripts for everything else.